 The 5 lowest rate survival jobs in history

-It’s only been over the last 100 years that people have created any real health and safety standards, and workers rights are also a relatively new invention.
+It’s only been over the last 100 years that people have created any real health and safety standards, and workers’ rights are also a relatively new invention.
 Before the creation of enforced safety standards, the general rule was that if you were willing to risk the job, you’d get the pay, and with so many people desperate for money there was no shortage of those willing to risk their lives for the cost of a loaf of bread.
-Here are five of the hardest to survive jobs throughout history, but unfortunately people of the past weren’t the best when it came to keeping records of peasants who died in their professions, so we will never know a true fatality percentage.
+Here are the 5 lowest survival rate jobs in history, but unfortunately people of the past weren’t the best when it came to keeping records of peasants who died in their professions, so we will never know the true fatality percentage.

 1) Gong Farmer